 Keelung 基隆

 Port town Keelung has a nice sea town vibe with scenic coastal parks for some hiking, delicious seafood and a great night market.
-(City guide coming soon)
+One of my favourite Taipei day trips.

 Sandiaoling Waterfalls 三貂嶺瀑布